 Some hardware components of the Priced Configuration may be substituted after the test sponsor has demonstrated to the auditor's satisfaction that the substituting components do not negatively impact the reported performance metric or numerical quantities.
-All substitutions must be reported in the FDR and noted in the auditor's attestation letter.
+All substitutions must be reported in the Full Disclosure Report and noted in the auditor's attestation letter.
 The following hardware components may be substituted:

-• Durable Medium (for example disk drives) and Cables

-Comment: Durable Medium is defined as a data storage medium that is inherently non-volatile such as a magnetic disk or tape.
+• Durable medium (for example disk drives) and cables Comment: Durable Medium is defined as a data storage medium that is inherently non-volatile such as a magnetic disk or tape.

-Comment: If any hardware component is substituted then the result must be audited by a TPC certified Auditor (see Clause 7: Audit).
+Comment: If any hardware component is substituted then the result must be audited by a TPC certified Auditor or Pre-Certification Board.
+See Clause 7.

-Clause 6: Full Disclosure
+Clause 6: Full Disclosure Report and Executive Summary